EmmaJane22/Design-and-Print/README.md

 ![Home Page Wireframe](documentation/wireframes/home_page.png)

 * Register Page - This enables users to sign up for an account using their email address.
+Once they have complete this, a confirmation email is sent to their registration email address which they need to click on to complete registration.

 ![Register Page Wireframe](documentation/wireframes/register.png)

-* Login Page - The login page enables users to sign into their account with either their username.
+* Login Page - The login page enables users to sign into their account with their username and password.
 A toast message displays that the action was successful.

 ![Login Page Wireframe](documentation/wireframes/log_in.png)